 - Keep your locker shut and locked at all times. - Do not tell your locker combination to other students. - Do not leave items of considerable value in lockers.
-You may turn them into the office for safekeeping. - Students are responsible for the care and condition of the locker - Students are not permitted to change lockers without the permission of the office. - Students caught jamming lockers will serve detention time. - Students must keep all possessions in the lockers.
+You may turn them into the office for safekeeping. - Students are responsible for the care and condition of the locker - Students are not permitted to change lockers without the permission of the office. - Students must keep all possessions in the lockers.
 There should be no book bags in the hallways. - NO tape on the outside of the lockers.
 Magnets must be used to hang any items.